LaszloGulyas/CHALLENGE_kitchensink_migrated/README.md

   - Running Docker
   - Ports are available to use: 8080, 27017
   - Internet connection (to pull required docker images)
-- Start the project with the following command from root folder:
+- Start the project with the following command from project root folder:
   - `docker-compose -f docker-compose.yml up -d --build`
     - This will pull MongoDB, OpenJDK 21 images
     - Build the project within OpenJDK container